Expert advice on dealing with an alcoholic parent

 Advice for adults with alcoholic parents

-If you are looking to take steps towards addressing the alcoholism and talking to your parent, you need to be prepared for the conversation.
+If you're wanting to give advice to parents involved in alcoholism and are looking to take steps towards addressing the alcohol abuse and talking to your parent, you need to be prepared for the conversation.
 Beforehand, think about the following:

 - Choose a time and place that is safe and private, where the person will feel comfortable